Download This Sample

 The League of Nations was an international organization created as a result of US President Woodrow Wilson’s Fourteen Points.
-The allies agreed to establish an organization which could solve disputes between nations to prevent the possibility of another war.
+The allies agreed to establish an organization that could solve disputes between nations to prevent the possibility of another war.

-See the fact file below for more information on the League of Nations or alternatively, you can download our 23-page The League of Nations worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the League of Nations or alternatively, you can download our 23-page The League of Nations worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 BACKGROUND, FORMATION, AND THE COVENANT

 - In January 1918, President Wilson delivered his Fourteen Points speech to the US Congress stating ways to achieve peace after WWI.
 Among the agenda was the creation of an organization which could resolve international disputes and conflicts.
 By December, Wilson presented his Fourteen Points in Paris which became the root of the Treaty of Versailles.

 - The idea of establishing the League became more popular in other countries compared to the US.
 The treaty per se was opposed by the Republicans as they worried about American autonomy in international matters.
 As a result, the treaty was not ratified by the US Congress and Americans refused to join the League of Nations.

 - On April 29, 1919, the Covenant of the League of Nations was adopted, which became the initial part of the Treaty of Versailles.
 The ideals of the Covenant reflected those of the Chairman of the Committee, President Wilson.
 The Covenant specifically outlined the following: (1) to ensure collective security, (2) to assure functional cooperation, (3) and to execute mandates of the treaty.